Snyder005/ucd-scripts/docs/AcquisitionConfigDocumentation.md

-# Data Acquisition Config File Documentation
+# Data Acquisition Configuration File Documentation

 Data acquisition is performed by defining the desired test and image configurations in a CFG file.
 To run a data acquisition, the configuration file is passed as a command-line argument to the main `ucd-data.py` script that is run in the `ccs-script` Jython environment.